RazorFlow/docs/src/content/php/guide/components/kpi/index.md

 ### Basic usage

-This section contains information of how to create a simple Chart Component and add it to your dashboard.
+This section contains information of how to create a simple KPIComponent and add it to your dashboard.

 * {{ linkArticle("php_kpi_basic") }}
 * {{ linkArticle("php_value_format") }}